Q: Is the shelter just a place for someone to spend the night?

 A: No. The William S. Davies Homeless Shelters, Inc. is a comprehensive program and a community intended to assist our guests in the process of establishing self-sufficiency.
 We offer transitional housing to our guests.

 Q: What services does the Shelter provide to its guests?

-A: Our services include, but are not limited to: an on-site computer with lab requirements to learn computer skills essential to today's job market; access to individual and group counseling, access to mental and physical health care resources; GED classes and testing; assistance with rent and utility deposits and provision of household items and linens; continued guidance and support through the first months of living on their own.
+A: Our services include, but are not limited to: an individual case plan designed with the input of the guest and case manager; access to individual and group counseling resources, access to mental and physical health care resources; GED classes and testing; continued guidance and support after leaving the programs.

 Q: Who can stay at the Shelter?